SEATTLE EMPLOYMENT LAW ATTORNEYSRequest your consultation

 The Equal Employment Opportunity Commission assists employees with sexual harassment and discrimination cases.
 You can request their assistance with a hostile work environment by filing a formal complaint.
 If the EEOC reviews your case and agrees to take remedial action, it may host mediation between you and your employer to try to find a solution.
 Mediation involves an unbiased third party that will help you and your employer settle matters.
 If mediation fails, you will then have the power to take the issue to court in Seattle.

 You may be able to bring a hostile work environment lawsuit against the company that employs the perpetrator through the rules of vicarious liability, which hold employers responsible for the misconduct of their employees.
 Your claim could also be directly against your employer for knowing about the situation but failing to intervene, or for retaliating against you for reporting the issue.

 Contact a Seattle Hostile Work Environment Lawyer

-Discuss your case with a Seattle attorney at Zoldan Law Group for more details.
-Our lawyers can help you bring a claim against your employer and/or another party in pursuit of financial compensation.
+Discuss your case with a Seattle attorney at the law firm of the Zoldan Law Group PLLC for more details and legal advice.
+Our lawyers can help you or a loved one bring a claim against your employer and/or another party in pursuit of financial compensation.
 Legal action may enable you to move forward after suffering the consequences of working in a hostile environment.
 Call (480) 442-3410 or contact us online today to schedule a free, confidential consultation with an employment attorney.